shunte88/oledup/README.md

 ## TODO

-Additional modifications may be made to add a DAC to the enclosure and the screen will be extended to display audio details.
+Additional modifications may be made to add a DAC to the enclosure and the screen modes would be extended to display audio details.